syncfusion-content/javascript-docs/js/api/ejGrid.md

 {:#methods:setcelltext}

 Used to update a particular cell value.
-NOTE: It will work only for Local Data.
+Note: It will work only for Local Data.

 #### setCellText(rowIndex, cellIndex, value)
 {:#methods:setcelltext}

-Used to update a particular cell value by using rowIndex, cellIndex, value.
+Used to update a particular cell value based on specified rowIndex and cellIndex values.

 <table class="params">
 <thead>